 Of all the quarterbacks in the 2020 NFL draft, Jalen Hurts’ draft range is one of the more intriguing.
 Bleacher Report’s Matt Miller believes Hurts is a fringe-first round pick worthy of the No. 34 selection.
 Miller projected the Indianapolis Colts will trade up for Hurts.

-Indianapolis signed Chargers legend Phillip Rivers this offseason and still has Jacoby Brissett on the roster.
+Indianapolis signed Chargers legend Philip Rivers this offseason and still has Jacoby Brissett on the roster.
 Brissett looked sharp at times last year while the rest of the offense struggled.

 The Athletic’s Dane Brugler, on the other hand, has Hurts going to the Las Vegas Raiders early in the third round.
 Walter Football’s Walter Cherepinsky is a bit more pessimistic and projected the Pittsburgh Steelers will draft Hurts with the 102nd overall pick.